travelster/DBGallery/beyond-basics/download-image-data.md

 ---
 layout: default
-title: Exporting Image Data
+title: Exporting Data
 permalink: /download-data
 parent: Beyond Basics
 grand_parent: DBGallery
+nav_order: 11
 ---

-# Exporting Image Data
+# Exporting Data

 All metadata associated with an asset is downloaded each time multiple assets are downloaded.
 This includes any custom fields.
 Multiple files are always downloaded as a zip file, and that zip file includes an images.csv file, which contains all data for each asset.

 ## Walkthough of the export process

-3 steps are required.
+Three steps are required.

 1) Select multiple files and press Download: